 The first INA was formed under Mohan Singh, a former officer of the British Indian Army captured during the Malay campaign.
-Conditions in the prisoner of war camps, as well as resentment against the British in general, saw many prisoners of war volunteer join the Indian National Army
+Conditions in the prisoner-of-war camps, as well as resentment against the British in general, saw many prisoners of war volunteer to join the Indian National Army.

 The initiative received considerable support from the Imperial Japanese Army and from the ethnic Indian population of South-East Asia.
-However, disagreements between Mohan Singh and Japanese Army Command regarding the autonomy of the Indian National Army led to the disbandment of the first INA in December 1942
+However, disagreements between Mohan Singh and the Japanese Army Command regarding the autonomy of the Indian National Army led to the disbandment of the first INA in December 1942.

 For those candidates who have taken History as an optional in the UPSC Mains Exam, the UPSC History Syllabus page will be of immense use.

 Although the German leadership were sympathetic to his cause, logistic problems prevented them from granting any support to his quest for raising an army to fight the British.
-However, the Japanese were ready to support him and upon their personal invitation, Subash Chandra Bose arrived in Singapore in July 1943 to take command of what would be known as the second Indian National Army, now known by its alternative name as the Azad Hind Fauj.
+However, the Japanese were ready to support him and upon their personal invitation, Subash Chandra Bose arrived in Singapore in July 1943 to take command of what would be known as the Second Indian National Army, now known by its alternative name, the Azad Hind Fauj.

 Operations of the Azad Hind Fauj

-After Subash Chandra Bose took command of the Azad Hind Fauj, there was a swell of volunteers looking to join the INA.
+After Subhash Chandra Bose took command of the Azad Hind Fauj, there was a swell of volunteers looking to join the INA.
 Although Subash Chandra Bose agreed for the INA to remain subordinate to the Japanese Army, he saw it as a necessary sacrifice towards the fulfilment of the ultimate goal of freeing India from the British Empire.
-The Azad Hind Fauj participated in operation U-Go, the 1944 Japanese campaign towards British India.
-Although the INA saw initial success during the early phases of the operation, they were forced to withdraw during the battle of Imphal and battle of Kohima (Fought on April 4th, 1944) which saw the disastrous defeat for the Japanese Army at the hands of the British.
+The Azad Hind Fauj participated in Operation U-Go, the 1944 Japanese campaign towards British India.
+Although the INA saw initial success during the early phases of the operation, they were forced to withdraw during the Battle of Imphal and the Battle of Kohima (Fought on April 4th, 1944) which saw a disastrous defeat for the Japanese Army at the hands of the British.